Andrewchenyh/finsight/README.md

 Most RAG demos split documents by arbitrary token windows.
 SEC 10-Ks have explicit, legally-defined structure — Item 1A is Risk Factors, Item 7 is MD&A, Item 8 is Financial Statements.
 Fixed-size chunking destroys that structure, meaning a retrieved chunk about "revenue" gives no signal about whether it came from management's optimistic outlook or the auditor's footnote.

-FinSight chunks by Item section first, then by token budget within each section:
+`backend/chunking/chunker.py` chunks by Item section first, then by token budget within each section:

 - Items 1, 1A, 7, 7A, and 8 are extracted as first-class sections before any chunking
 - Chunks target 500 tokens with 50–75 token overlap